 The number of spots on its back will indicate how many children a newlywed woman will have.

 12. Imperial Guardian Lions

-In ancient Egypt, the Ankh is seen as a symbol for eternal life.
+In ancient Egypt, the Ankh is seen as a symbol of eternal life.
 Gods are often depicted holding the anchor to someone’s lips as they pass through to the afterlife.

-The depiction of a pig for collecting money in a Piggy Bank comes from European and Asian culture.
+The depiction of a pig collecting money in a Piggy Bank comes from European and Asian cultures.
 In both cultures, pigs are representative of prosperity and wealth.

 Dragons, one of the world’s greatest mythical creatures, are seen as a symbol of power and can be used to advance your career.
 It is believed that the use of a dragon charm will enhance your leadership skills.